-The Smith Venture is a cross country or trail helmet designed for riders wanting a light and comfortable helmet that can keep them safe.
+The Smith Venture MIPS mountain bike helmet is a cross country or trail helmet designed for mountain bike riders wanting a light and comfortable helmet that can keep them safe.
 Smith is a well-known company with a reputation for producing high-end products, and the Venture is no exception.
-In this review of the Smith Venture, we will look into who it suits and the pros and cons of the helmet.
+In this Smith Venture MIPS review, we will look into who it suits and the pros and cons of the helmet.

-It is aimed at the everyday rider who tackles the local bike park, trails, or for a commuter wanting a nice-looking lid.
-We wouldn’t recommend this helmet for the expert enduro rider wanting to tackle the advanced trails, as you’d need a little more protection.
+It is aimed at the everyday mountain bike rider who tackles the local bike park, trails, or for a commuter wanting a super nice-looking lid.
+We wouldn’t recommend this helmet for the advanced downhill or enduro rider wanting to tackle the advanced trails.
+As it doesn’t quite have the protection and coverage for high speed crashes on gnarly terrain.

 This Smith Venture review will look into the details to see if it suits you and your riding style!